Prajith-jose007/dutchoriental-crm/README.md

     ```

 3.  **Ensure MySQL Server is Running:**
-    *   If using WAMP/MAMP/LAMP, start the MySQL service from its control panel.
+    *   Start the MySQL service from your WAMP/MAMP/LAMP control panel.
     *   Ensure your database (`megabauk_dutchcrm`) exists and the user specified in `.env.local` has the necessary permissions.
-    *   If you haven't populated your database yet, you can run the data migration script (see "Data Migration" section below after ensuring your tables are created).
+    *   If you haven't populated your database yet, you can run the data migration script (see "Data Migration" section below) after ensuring your tables are created.

 4.  **Run the Next.js Development Server:**
+    In your terminal, run:
     ```bash
     npm run dev
     ```
-    This command usually starts the Next.js development server on port 9003 (e.g., `http://localhost:9003`).
+    This command starts the Next.js development server, usually on port `9003` (e.g., `http://localhost:9003` as per your `package.json`).
 Check your terminal output for the exact URL.

 5.  **Access the Application:**
     Open your web browser and navigate to the URL shown in your terminal (e.g., `http://localhost:9003`).
+    Your Next.js app will connect to the MySQL database provided by WAMP.
+Apache is not serving the Next.js app directly in this development mode.

 6.  **(Optional) Run Genkit Development Server (for AI features):**
     If you are working on or testing AI features using Genkit: